-Statement Description Tags allow-update Defines an ad- dress_match_list of hosts that are allowed to submit dynamic updates for primary zones. transfer allow-update-forwarding Defines an ad- dress_match_list of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary. transfer also-notify Defines one or more hosts that are sent NOTIFY messages when zone changes occur. transfer alt-transfer-source Defines alternate local IPv4 ad- dress(es) to be used by the server for inbound zone trans- fers, if the address(es) defined by transfer-source fail and use-alt-transfer-source is enabled. deprecated alt-transfer-source-vб Defines alternate local IPv6 ad- dress(es) to be used by the server for inbound zone transfers. deprecated answer-cookie Controls whether COOKIE EDNS replies are sent in response to client queries. query attach-cache Allows multiple views to share a sin- gle cache database. view auth-nxdomain Controls whether BIND, acting as a resolver, provides authoritative NX-DOMAIN (domain does not exist) answers. query
+Statement Description Tags allow-recursion Defines an ad- dress_match_list of clients that are allowed to perform recursive queries. query allow-recursion-on Specifies which local addresses can accept recursive queries. query, server allow-transfer Defines an ad- dress_match_list of hosts that are allowed to transfer the zone information from this server. transfer allow-update Defines an ad- dress_match_list of hosts that are allowed to submit dynamic updates for primary zones. transfer allow-update-forwarding Defines an ad- dress_match_list of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary. transfer also-notify Defines one or more hosts that are sent NOTIFY messages when zone changes occur. transfer alt-transfer-source Defines alternate local IPv4 ad- dress(es) to be used by the server for inbound zone trans- fers, if the address(es) defined by transfer-source fail and use-alt-transfer-source is enabled. deprecated alt-transfer-source-v6 Defines alternate local IPv6 ad- dress(es) to be used by the server for inbound zone transfers. deprecated

-Statement Description Tags auto-dnssec Permits varying levels of automatic DNSSEC key management. dnssec automatic-interface-scan Controls the automatic rescanning of network interfaces when addresses are added or removed. server avoid-v4-udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv4 messages. deprecated avoid-v6-udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. deprecated bindkeys-file Specifies the pathname of a file to override the built-in trusted keys provided by named . dnssec blackhole Defines an ad- dress_match_list of hosts to ignore.
-The server will neither respond to queries from nor send queries to these addresses. query bogus Allows a remote server to be ignored. server break-dnssec Enables dns64 synthesis even if the validated result would cause a DNSSEC validation failure. query buffered Controls flushing of log messages. logging ca-file Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certificates. server, security
+Statement Description Tags answer-cookie Controls whether COOKIE EDNS replies are sent in response to client queries. query attach-cache Allows multiple views to share a sin- gle cache database. view auth-nxdomain Controls whether BIND, acting as a resolver, provides authoritative NX-DOMAIN (domain does not exist) answers. query auto-dnssec Permits varying levels of automatic DNSSEC key management. dnssec automatic-interface-scan Controls the automatic rescanning of network interfaces when addresses are added or removed. server avoid-v4-udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv4 messages. deprecated avoid-v6-udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. deprecated bindkeys-file Specifies the pathname of a file to override the built-in trusted keys provided by named . dnssec blackhole Defines an ad- dress_match_list of hosts to ignore.
+The server will neither respond to queries from nor send queries to these addresses. query bogus Allows a remote server to be ignored. server